neoforged/NeoForge/buildSrc/README.md

 The primary plugin of this repository sets up the `neoforge` project.

+#### Setup

 It creates a `setup` task that performs the following actions via various subtasks:

 - Decompile Minecraft using the [NeoForm Runtime](https://github.com/neoforged/neoformruntime) and Minecraft version specific [NeoForm data](https://github.com/neoforged/NeoForm).
+- Applies [Access Transformers](../src/main/resources/META-INF/accesstransformer.cfg) to Minecraft sources.
-- Apply the [NeoForge patches](../patches) to Minecraft sources.
+- Applies [NeoForge patches](../patches) to Minecraft sources.
 Any rejects are saved to the `/rejects` folder in the repository for manual inspection.
 During updates to new versions, the task can be run with `-Pupdating=true` to apply patches more leniently.
--
+- Finally it unpacks the patched sources to `projects/neoforge/src/main/java`.

 ### NeoDevExtraPlugin